14gasher/oauth-example/README.md

 <a id='flow-overview'></a>
 ##### 0. Overview
-First, some definitions and reminders:
-- *Client*: The application wanting to have access to your resources
-- *User*: The person wanting to use your resources on the Client
-- *Authorization*: The process of determining whether something has access to protected resources
-- *Authentication*: The process of determining a person's identity.
-- *OAuth2.0*: A protocol outlining how authorization should happen.
-It is NOT an authentication library.
-You will need to provide that yourself.

 Aight, with those out of the way, we need to cover the basic flow with the authorization code grant.